Departamento-de-Engenharia-Informatica/User-Manual-G312/User Manual.md

 > > each building has its own characteristics and will increase the profitability of the station in different quantities.
 > >
 > > You can add 1 type of each building to each station.
 >
+> > ### List and Detail stations
+> > To list all the stations present in the map, you have to select the 'List and Detail Stations' option, which will open a new window presenting the respective ID and Name
+> of all the stations available.
+> > To detail a station, you have to select the station you want to detail and then click on 'Show Details'.
+This will open a new window showing all the details of the selected station
+> such as ID, Name, Type of station, Position, the supplies it has available to be picked up, the demand (supplies that the station will receive) and the available buildings of the station.
+> To close these menus, press close.
+>
 >> ### Show Financial Results:
 > > This option allows you to see the financial results of your simulation, such as cargo revenue, maintenance costs, for the railway lines and trains, and the expenses on fuel for the trains.